qijianpeng/awesome-edge-computing/README.md

   management, region-aware deployment and so on.
 OpenYurt preserves intact Kubernetes API compatibility, is vendor agnostic, and more importantly, is SIMPLE to use.

-- [SimFlex](https://parsa.epfl.ch/simflex/): SimFlex is proceeding along two synergistic fronts: (1) Flexus is a powerful and flexible simulator framework that allows full-system simulation that relies heavily on well-defined component interface models to facilitate both model integration and compile-time simulator optimization.
-(2) SMARTS applies rigorous statistical sampling the­ory to reduce simulation turnaround by several orders of magnitude, while achieving high accuracy and confidence in estimates.

 - [SuperEdge](https://github.com/superedge/superedge): SuperEdge is an open
   source container management system for edge computing to manage compute